Relepega/pvm/README.md

 ### `list` (or the alias `l`)

-Displays the user the requested info.
+Displays the requested info to the user.

 `$ pvm list latest` lists all the latest python releases.